Fundraiser supports HIV/AIDS prevention and research

 Local restaurants are doing their part to give back to a vulnerable community: people living with HIV or AIDS.

-Organizers at Compass Community Center in Lake Worth Beach told WPTV’s Victor Jorges that this is a win-win.
+Organizers at Compass Community Center in Lake Worth Beach told WPTV that this is a win-win.

 "This is a chance for friends and family to get together to laugh, to love, to talk, to have that interaction, but also help people at the same time," said Michael Riordan, director of media at the organization.
 "It doesn't get better than that."